christianalfoni/christianalfoni.github.io/_posts/2014-10-15-my-experiences-building-a-flux-application.md

 So to build a React JS application with these principles I have deviced a little library called [flux-react](https://github.com/christianalfoni/flux-react).
 The initial version was based on an early article I wrote about FLUX and React JS, but as time passes and you get more experience, the tools change.
 So this is the new version.

 #### Actions
 So actions are what links your components (and anything else that wants to change state) with your stores.
 You define them just by naming them.
+When calling an action the arguments will be deepCloned to avoid later mutation of complex objects passed to the store.

 {% highlight javascript %}
 var flux = require('flux-react');